ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   **Default**: `[]` (empty)

-* <h3><code>:flags</code> ↳ <code>:test</code> ↳ <code>:preprocess</code></h3>

-  This project configuration entry adds the specified items as flags to any needed preprocessing of components in a test executable's build.
-(Preprocessing must be enabled, `:project` ↳ `:use_test_preprocessor`.)

-  Preprocessing here refers to handling macros, conditional includes, etc. in header files that are mocked and in complex test files before runners are generated from them.

-  Flags may be represented in a simple YAML list or with a more sophisticated file matcher YAML key plus flag list.
-Both are documented below.

-  _NOTE:_ Left unspecified, `:preprocess` flags default to behaving identically to `:compile` flags.
-Override this behavior by adding `:test` ↳ `:preprocess` flags.
-If you want no additional flags for preprocessing regardless of test compilation flags, simply specify an empty list `[]`.

-  **Default**: `[]` (empty)

 * <h3><code>:flags</code> ↳ <code>:test</code> ↳ <code>:compile</code></h3>

   This project configuration entry adds the specified items as flags to compilation of C